jsfest/sf-cfp/README.md

 # Speak at JSFest!

+## Talk Acceptance

+All talks are still being considered.
+Talks will be accepted one at a time for the next few months.
+Because the events are structured as a narrative acceptance happens in the order we fill the narrative.
+Many talks that have yet to be officially accepted are 99% likely to be accepted, we just haven't gotten to that point in the programme yet.

+**You should still submit your talk!
+We are definitely still accepting them :)**

 ### Submissions

 Create an issue in this repository.
 You can suggest a talk you'd like to give or one that you would like to see with or without a suggested speaker.